tangobreath/tangobreath.github.io/teaching-classes.md

 That said, I have done it in heels as have many of my students.
-I don't recommend it until you are content with your ability to do the vinyasa in socks.
+I don't recommend it until you are content with your ability to do the vinyasa in socks, or practice shoes.

 I teach with patience.
 I hope you will learn with patience.
 Each class will awaken more self awareness and understanding.
 My wish